 Are you looking for a little more privacy on your next Amtrak adventure?
 Or maybe you would rather sleep horizontally!
 An enjoyable way to see the United States is in an Amtrak sleeper car.

 This article will cover what you get in these rooms and the basics.
-If you want more specific details on each room, I will provide links to that information.
+I will provide links to that information if you want more details on each room.

 An Amtrak sleeping accommodation is my happy place, and I hope it can be for you too.